Switching your bank

-Switching bank accounts might appear to be a complicated process, but you can now change your current account provider in just seven working days.
+Switching bank accounts might appear complicated, but you can now change provider in just seven working days.
+Here, we explain how to switch, the best time of the month to do it and what to do if something goes wrong.

-The short video below explains how to find a current account that's best suited to your needs.
+The short video above explains how to find a current account that's best suited to your needs.

 We don't recommend switching just because a bank is offering short-term perks.
 Our guide to finding the best bank account helps you pick the right account by comparing credit interest rates, overdraft charges and its Which? customer score.